arjo129/rustros_tf/readme.md

 * Weed out `unwrap()`s

 ## Supported platforms
-Currently only Ubuntu 18.04 running ROS Melodic on x86_64 is working.
+Currently only Ubuntu 18.04 running ROS Melodic on x86_64 is tested.
 It should work on any linux based system with a proper ROS installation.

 ## Getting Started
 Install [ROS](http://wiki.ros.org/melodic/Installation) first.
 On ubuntu, this can be done like so: